yochaigal/cairn/resources/monsters/basilisk.md

 - Long, serpentine lizards that nest deep below the earth or in brambles just underfoot.
 - Fighting a **Basilisk** without meeting its gaze is difficult (attacks facing it are _impaired_).
 - **Gaze**: A target facing the Basilisk is slowly petrified, from the bottom up, completely frozen after three rounds.
-Its reflection is harmless.
 An antidote can be brewed from the Basilisk's gizzards.
+The creature's reflection is harmless.